DataBiosphere/analysis_pipeline_WDL/_documentation_/for developers/cwl-vs-wdl-dev.md

 Because everything in null_model_output is already covered by null_model_files, it does not exist as an output in the WDL.

 ## pcrelate.wdl
-* The kinship_plots task, in the CWL, takes in an out_prefix input via `valueFrom: ${ return inputs.out_prefix + "_pcrelated` } but WDL does not allow this sort of evaulation during a call task.
+* The kinship_plots task, in the CWL, takes in an out_prefix input via `valueFrom: ${ return inputs.out_prefix + "_pcrelated` } but WDL does not allow this sort of evaluation during a call task.
 As such the calculation of this string is instead made at runtime of the task.
 * The tasks pcrelate_beta and pcrelate both check each input variable is defined before writing that variable to the config file.
 Some of these inputs must always be defined, so the WDL skips checks for non-optional inputs.

 ## vcf-to-gds.wdl
 * The twice-localized workaround is used in unique_variant_ids due to permission errors on Terra.
 See [#2](https://github.com/DataBiosphere/analysis_pipeline_WDL/issues/2).
 * The WDL will not start the check_gds task if check_gds is false.
 The CWL will start the check_gds task regardless and generate a config file, and the true/false only applies to calling the  script.
 	* Reasoning: The way GCS billing works, this has the potential of being cheaper.
 Otherwise we would spend for having a powerful non-preemptible compute designed for an intense task, then only using that compute for making a text file.
 * The WDL can correctly handle a mixture of file extensions, not so much by design, but due to the specifics of implementation.
-The CWL will handle such a mixture incorrectly in check_gds (but can correctly handle a homogenous group, such as all being bcf files).
+The CWL will handle such a mixture incorrectly in check_gds (but can correctly handle a homogeneous group, such as all being bcf files).
 * check_gds uses the chromosome file workaround.